frederic-perez/AmE-dictionary/data/idioms.md

 __burn your bridges__ :two: To destroy all possible ways of going back to a situation.
 __burner account__ A social media account that one uses to post anonymously and avoid having their posts (usually ones that are inappropriate somehow) traced to them. _The 76ers GM resigned after being linked to burner accounts on Twitter that shared private information about several players._
 __burning desire__
-__burning question__ An important, and perhaps scandalous, question that requires an answer. _If Fred lied about his alibi, then the burning question is: what is he trying to hide?_
+__burning question__ :three: An important, and perhaps scandalous, question that requires an answer. _If Fred lied about his alibi, then the burning question is: what is he trying to hide?_
 __burning through money__ Spending money recklessly or quickly. _Google’s biggest rival, OpenAI, is burning through money._
 __burst (one’s) bubble__
 __burst at the seams__ :two::hammer: